karthikchintanippu/SCT_WD_3/README.md

 - 3 horizontal rows
 - 3 vertical columns
-- 2 diagonals
+- 2 diagonal combinations

 ### Draw Detection

-The game automatically detects:
+The game automatically detects when:

-- Full board
+- All cells are filled
-- No winner available
+- No winning combination exists

 ### Computer AI